Attachment & sale of a property in execution

 When it is confirmed the title of the auction purchaser related back to the date of sale (Rule 92).

-After the sale has become absolute, the court shall grant a certificate in favour of the purchaser.
+After the sale has become absolute, the court shall grant a Certificate of Sale in favour of the purchaser.

 The certificate shall bear the date on which the sale has become absolute.
 It should also specify the property and the name of the purchaser.
 The copy of the sale certificate shall be transmitted to the registering officer within the limits of whose jurisdiction the property situate.